 The Fund currently offers one class of shares, which has no front-end sales load, no deferred sales charge, and no redemption fee.
 A fixed transaction fee is imposed for the transfer and other transaction costs associated with the purchase or sale of Creation Units.
 The standard fixed transaction fee for the Fund is \$500, payable to the Custodian.
 The fixed transaction fee may be waived on certain orders if the Fund's Custodian has determined to waive some or all of the costs associated with the order or another party, such as the Adviser, has agreed to pay such fee.
-In addition, a variable fee may be charged on all cash transactions or substitutes for Creation Units of up to a maximum of 2% of the value of the Creation Units and Redemption Units subject to the transaction.
-Variable fees received by the Fund, if any, are disclosed in the capital shares transactions section of the Consolidated Statement of Changes in Net Assets.
+In addition, a variable fee may be charged on all cash transactions or substitutes for Creation Units and

+Redemption Units of up to a maximum of 2% of the value of the Creation Units and Redemption Units subject to the transaction.
+Variable fees are imposed to compensate the Fund for transaction costs associated with the cash transactions.
+Variable fees received by the Fund, if any, are disclosed in the capital shares transactions section of the Consolidated Statements of Changes in Net Assets.
 The Fund may issue an unlimited number of shares of beneficial interest, with no par value.
 All shares of the Fund have equal rights and privileges.

-NOTE 8 - RECENT MARKET EVENTS
+NOTE 9 - RECENT MARKET EVENTS

-U.S. and international markets have experienced and may continue to experience significant periods of volatility in recent years and months due to a number of economic, political and global macro factors including rising inflation, uncertainty regarding central banks' interest rates, the possibility of a national or global recession, trade tensions, political events, the war between Russia and Ukraine, and significant conflict between Israel and Hamas in the Middle East.
-As a result of continuing political tensions and armed conflicts, including the war between Ukraine and Russia, the U.S. and the European Union imposed sanctions on certain Russian individuals and companies, including certain financial institutions, and have limited certain exports and imports to and from Russia.
-The war has contributed to recent market volatility and may continue to do so.
-The Middle East conflict has led to significant loss of life, damaged infrastructure and escalated tensions both in the region and globally.
+U.S. and international markets have experienced and may continue to experience significant periods of volatility in recent years and months due to a number of economic, political and global macro factors including uncertainty regarding inflation and central banks' interest rate changes, the possibility of a national or global recession, trade tensions and tariffs, political events, armed conflict, war, and geopolitical conflict.
 These developments, as well as other events, could result in further market volatility and negatively affect financial asset prices, the liquidity of certain securities and the normal operations of securities exchanges and other markets, despite government efforts to address market disruptions.
 As a result, the risk environment remains elevated.

-NOTE 9 - SUBSEQUENT EVENTS
+NOTE 10 - SUBSEQUENT EVENTS

 In preparing these consolidated financial statements, management has evaluated events and transactions for potential recognition or disclosure through the date the consolidated financial statements were issued.
-Management has determined that there are no subsequent events that would need to be disclosed in the Fund's consolidated financial statements.
+Management has determined that there are no subsequent events that would need to be recognized or disclosed in the Fund's consolidated financial statements.